AmmiPierce/ALM_Test/README.md

 npm run build

+This is not necessary because dist folder has already been created.

 # App functionality:

 * To drag a sticker you need to use the top area of the sticker;